fre-antra/React_SEP_041921/Day1/daily_notes_0420.md

 # Think about how you are gonna implement the sign-up page in the HTML Assignment.

-# Topic for tomorrow: CSS
+# Topic for tomorrow: CSS etc.